 Coordinator (Year 3)

-Dr Sameer Kumar has a PhD in Social Networking and presently works as Senior Lecturer at AEI.
+Assoc.
+Prof. Dr. Sameer Kumar has a PhD in Social Networking and presently works as Senior Lecturer at AEI.
 At AEI, Dr Sameer teaches History, Society and Culture of Southeast Asia, Knowledge Economy and the Social and Economic dimensions of Digital Economy at the Masters level.
 He has been a Program Coordinator for the International Masters in Information Management and International Masters in ASEAN Studies at AEI.
 Dr Sameer is a Project leader of 2 grant-based research projects.
 He has been involved in an ASEM think tank and was invited by SIIS, China to deliver a talk during ASEM Think Tank Symposium at Shanghai, China.
 He has several papers published in ISI indexed journals and supervises candidates both at Masters and PhD levels.
 His current research interests are in the field of Social Networks, Social Media and Academic networks.

 Dr Sameer will be the co-ordinator for Year 3 of the project that will focus on the theme of socio-culture.